ftsrg/ingraph/site/index.md

 ingraph is not efficient/expressive enough for the following technical challenges:

-* Queries that are evaluated only once (i.e. batch processing, daily analysis)
+* Queries that are evaluated only evaluated once or infrequently (i.e. batch processing, daily analysis)
 * Graph analytics involving PageRank, community detection, etc.

 Currently, the ingraph project is not mature enough for production use.
 Instead, it should be used in prototypes and performance experiments.